pmqs/zipdetails/README.md

 ### Dealing with Encoding Errors

-The most common filename encoding issue is where the `EFS` bit is not set and the filename is stored in a character set that doesnt't match the system encoding.
+The most common filename encoding issue is where the `EFS` bit is not set and the filename is stored in a character set that doesn't match the system encoding.
 This mostly impacts legacy zip files that predate the introduction of Unicode.